jbrucker/mypolls/README.md

 ## Sample Users and Votes

-The data you imported from `data/users.json` (in Setup) created these users:
+The data you imported from `data/users.json` (in Setup) defines these users:

 | Username              | Password      |
 |:----------------------|:--------------|